 What are the risks?

 There are both immediate and long-term risks to Rx medicine abuse.
 In the short term, overdosing can be fatal, as can mixing Rx medicine with over-the counter medicine and/or alcohol.
 In the long term, prescription opioids (pain relievers) and other prescription medicines have been proven to be addictive.
 Relying on Rx medicines have been proven to be addictive.
 Relying on Rx medicines at a young age to help "manage" life can establish a lifelong pattern of dependency and prevent teens from learning important coping skills.
-The use of someone else's medicine is not only illegal but also dangerous.
-When used as prescribed, prescription drugs are safe medications, but misusing them has many health risks including addiction, overdose and even death.
+The use of someone else's medicines is not only illegal but also dangerous.
+When used as prescribed, prescription drugs are safe medications but misusing them has many health risk including addiction, overdose and even death.
 Safeguard your medications with three steps.
 Monitor.
 Secure.
 Dispose.

 Disposal of unwanted medication is important so that drugs do not fail into the wrong hands.
 It's important that medications are disposed of and destroyed using methods that are both legal and environmentally friendly (www.epa.gov)

-Frederick County Medication Storage and Disposal Resource Guide: Protect your family by properly storing and disposing of your medications.
-Booklet
+Frederick County Medication Storage and Disposal Resource Guide: Protect your family by properly storing and disposing of you medications.
+(Booklet)

 How do I safely dispose of any household needles (Sharps)?